isblab/IMP_Toolbox/analysis/contact_maps/README.md

 ### contact_map_all_pairs

 Parallelized version of contact map for all protein pairs.
-Default code for contact maps
+Default code for contact maps.
+**NOTE** It assumes that the protein sequence is numbered 1....n.
+Fix the code if you are modeling the sequence starting from the middle (i.e. without N-terminus)

 ### cm